emxsys/callattendant/README.md

 your _PATH_ so that the system looks for python and its packages within this folder hierarchy.

 #### Install the Software
-Install and update using pip:
+The software is available on [PyPI](https://pypi.org/project/callattendant/).
+Install and update using `pip`:
 ```bash
 # Using the virtual environment you use "pip" to install the software
 pip install callattendant